WBBO

-WBBO (98.5 FM, "B98-5") is a radio station broadcasting a Contemporary Hit Radio format.
+WBBO (98.5 FM, "B98-5") is a radio station broadcasting a contemporary hit radio format.
 Licensed to Ocean Acres, New Jersey, it serves Ocean & Burlington counties in New Jersey.
-It first Sign-on On March 10, 1993.
-1993 under the call sign WQNJ, but more recently operated under WKMK.
+It first started broadcasting on March 10, 1993, under the call sign WQNJ, but more recently operated under WKMK.
 The station is currently owned by Press Communications.

 Coverage Area

 98.5's signal blankets Ocean and Burlington in New Jersey as well as the New Jersey suburbs of Philadelphia.
 The station can be heard from Atlantic City to the South, Belmar to the North, and Philadelphia to the West.

 The WBBO antenna is co-located with WVBH and W265CS on a tower located near the intersection of Route 72 and the Garden State Parkway in Manahawkin.

 Early history

 98.5 was granted the WQNJ calls on February 7, 1990.
 Even before this station hit the air, it had extensive coverage in the local newspapers, because it was to be the first commercial station to hit the air in Ocean County since WJRZ signed on in 1976.
 FM 98.5 was originally owned by Seaira, Inc., a local company that was headed by Pat Parson, a former WCBS/880 news anchor from 1970 to 1990 and a former alumnus of WERA in Planfield.

 Parson originally planned 98.5 to be a live and local Smooth Jazz station, using the slogan "Cloud Nine," with an original sign-on date of Spring 1991.
 However, that sign-on date changed many times, due mostly because of antenna clearances that had to be taken care of prior to signing on.
 In late 1992, with Seaira not having enough financial backing to sign on themselves with a local format, 98.5 entered into an agreement with D&K Broadcasting (the owners of WJLK at the time.)